EarthPeople/3rd-party-wp-plugins/README.md

 - You hate the admin bar and have disabled it, but still want an easy shortcut to edit an item.

 #### [WP Crontrol](https://wordpress.org/plugins/wp-crontrol/)
-Manage and view all cron events
+Manage and view all cron events.